Sherfyv/Sherfyv.github.io/_pages/about.md

   - /about.html
 ---

-TA Ph.D of [DAMS](https://en.dams.ustc.edu.cn/People/list.htm) (DAta Mining for Seismology) group in USTC.
+A Ph.D of [DAMS](https://en.dams.ustc.edu.cn/People/list.htm) (DAta Mining for Seismology) group in USTC.

 Education
 ------